Le château et la collégiale de Neuchâtel (1011)

 The history of the Burgundians is intertwined with that of Switzerland, allowing us to reconstruct an important episode.
-Between 443 and 1032, the two Burgundian kingdoms were unique among the barbarian kingdoms that emerged in the early Middle Ages after the fall of the Roman Empire.
+Between 443 and 1032, the two Burgundian kingdoms were among the most distinctive of the barbarian kingdoms that emerged in the early Middle Ages following the fall of the Roman Empire.

 The Burgundians